 Near Ueno Park you can also visit the Nezu Shrine which looks an awful lot like the famous tunnel of tori gates in Kyoto!

 Ameyoko Shopping Street was another highlight for us.
 On our second night in Tokyo, our kids were completely exhausted and wanted to sleep so my husband and I went out in search of some food for everyone.
 We literally just happened to stumble on this area when we saw the street lights from a distance.
 So glad we did!

 There were so many different restaurants that we had a really hard time deciding where we would eat.
-But, finally we chose to try Japanese barbecued meat – we didn’t go for wagyu beef and I can’t even imagine how good it must be because the meat we chose tasted like butter!
-We really wanted to go back with our kids but never made it – highly, highly recommend!
+But, finally, we chose to try Japanese barbecued meat – we didn’t go for wagyu beef and I can’t even imagine how good it must be because the meat we chose tasted like butter!
+We really wanted to go back with our kids but never made it – highly, highly recommend it!
 (Read more eating suggestions in this post)

 Harajuka – Kawaii Land